-Garage Door Garage Door Broken Spring Repair Lakewood, WA
+Garage Door Broken Spring Repair Lakewood, WA

 A broken garage door spring is one of the most common — and most disruptive — failures on a residential garage door.
 The failure itself is typically sudden: a loud bang from the garage, often mistaken for a gunshot or a transformer blowing.
 After the bang, the door becomes nearly impossible to lift by hand and the opener strains and refuses to move it.
 Cars get trapped inside, household routines disrupt, and the homeowner needs immediate service.
 Our broken-spring response averages under 90 minutes from call to on-site nationwide.